 Scottish Ministers are empowered to schedule monuments considered to be of national importance.
 Monuments may encompass a very wide range of structures or works, many are archaeological sites or ruined buildings and are obvious - prehistoric burial mounds and stone circles, Roman forts, ruined castles.
 Others lie below the surface of the land and a small number under the sea.
 The site of a monument includes adjoining land considered essential to the monument's support and preservation.

 The city of Stirling encompasses 20 Scheduled Ancient Monuments.
-Examples are: Stirling Castle and its grounds, the Town Wall, Mar's Wark and Argyll's Ludging, as well as Stirling Old Bridge, and the forts on Abbey Craig and Gillies Hill and Cambuskenneth Abbey.
+Examples include: Stirling Castle and its grounds, the Town Wall, Mar's Wark and Argyll's Ludging, as well as Stirling Old Bridge, and the forts on Abbey Craig and Gillies Hill and Cambuskenneth Abbey.

 Is a property a Scheduled Ancient Monument?

 To find out if a property is a Scheduled Ancient Monument consult Historic Scotland's on-line search facility or contact Stirling Council on 0845 277 7000.